arjy143/Treewalk-interpreter-2/README.md

 # Treewalk-interpreter-2
 An interpreter for the scripting language Lox, built in C++.
 Inspired by Crafting Interpreters by Robert Nystrom.
+A toy treewalk interpreter for learning purposes.

 The interpreter is available to download in releases.
+You can simply download it, run it, and start coding using the multi-line REPL, or you can run the interpreter on a file.

 # Code Examples
 Some example bits of code you can try out are: